JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Lessons_from_Jesus_Discourse_on_Science.md

 </figure>

-This discourse ([UB 133:5.4](/en/The_Urantia_Book/133#p5_4)) was between Jesus and a Greek philosopher, ostensibly in about 20 A.D.
+This discourse (<a id="a36_16"></a>[UB 133:5.4](/en/The_Urantia_Book/133#p5_4)) was between Jesus and a Greek philosopher, ostensibly in about 20 A.D.
 Coupled with the knowledge of our personal indwelling by the spirit of the Father, it outlines all that is needed for comprehending the purpose of our human existence.

-> “Scientists may some day measure the energy, or force manifestations, of gravitation, light, and electricity, but these same scientists can never (scientifically) tell you what these universe phenomena are.” ([UB 133:5.4](/en/The_Urantia_Book/133#p5_4))
+> “Scientists may some day measure the energy, or force manifestations, of gravitation, light, and electricity, but these same scientists can never (scientifically) tell you what these universe phenomena are.” (<a id="a38_211"></a>[UB 133:5.4](/en/The_Urantia_Book/133#p5_4))

 Today this remains as true as ever.
 Some may think we know, or can know, it all.
 The reality is that when we put our knowledge under the microscope, the extent of that knowledge, though praiseworthy and in many ways quite incredible in its ingenuity, basically it is superficial.